lynnfaraday/aresmush.com/tutorials/manage/trolls.md

 To ban proxy sites, simply enable the option in the [Web Portal banned/suspect sites configuration](/tutorials/config/sites.html)

+{% note %}
-{% include note.html content=" There are thousands of proxy IPs on the Internet, and the list is constantly changing.
-Blocking them all is impossible, but blocking some can sometimes be better than nothing." %}
+ There are thousands of proxy IPs on the Internet, and the list is constantly changing.
+Blocking them all is impossible, but blocking some can sometimes be better than nothing.
+{% endnote %}

 ### Monitoring Trolls